 I flew Embraer aircrafts to Florida and back twice, and their armrest hinges were pretty flat with a weird rope thing.
 It looks kind of nasty with the screw stuck out like that, but I shut my finger in it a couple of times to test.
 If thumped down hard it certainly pinched, but don’t think it would sever.

-On our most recent trip to Alberta and back, we flew Airbus aircrafts – a 321 and a 319.
+On our trip to Alberta and back, we flew Airbus aircrafts – a 321 and a 319.
 Both of them had metal armrest hinges that definitely pinched and hurt when I stuck my finger in and shut it, and maybe could have caused more damage if my finger was the size of an infant’s.
 When I first saw this I was certain that it was an Airbus issue, since the other case linked to above occurred on a 380 – another Airbus aircraft.

 But I just had a look at Sunwing’s website, and their fleet is made up entirely of Boeings (eight 737-800 planes) – and I haven’t flown on a Boeing in a while.

-Amanda recently flew to the UK via British Airways on a Boeing aircraft (see her review of British Airways coming up!) and took a picture of their hinges (and a fabulous manicure!) and noted that they also had “hinge” armrests, “although the ‘hinge’ part had less metal parts exposed making it less guillotine like than Sunwing.
+Amanda recently flew to the UK via British Airways on a Boeing aircraft (see her review of British Airways) and took a picture of their hinges (and a fabulous manicure!) and noted that they also had “hinge” armrests, “although the ‘hinge’ part had less metal parts exposed making it less guillotine like than Sunwing.
 We noticed that one of the armrests in front of the infant cot on the flight from London to Toronto (767 plane), wasn’t moveable at all (gave me a little relief!)”

 While in the UK, Amanda and her family also flew a regional airline, Flybe, which has an Embraer fleet.
 Although her hinges were much nicer than mine!